-Construction is underway on Johnson County’s new courthouse at the corner of Kansas Avenue and Santa Fe Street in downtown Olathe.
-When the new courthouse opens in January 2021, the old courthouse will be demolished, creating a new space known as Johnson County Square.
+Johnson County’s new courthouse at the corner of Kansas Avenue and Santa Fe Street in downtown Olathe was completed in early January.
+Soon, the old courthouse will be demolished, creating a new space known as Johnson County Square.

 - September 6 and 7, 2019 at Old Settlers Day